epicodus-lessons/react-with-apis-ny-times-api-with-redux-thunk/README.md

 You need to set up a `.env` file with your own New York Times key to run this project.
 Follow the instructions [in this lesson](https://www.learnhowtoprogram.com/react/react-with-apis/making-an-api-call-with-fetch) to get the exact details for getting an NY Times API key and setting up the `.env` file.

+To install dependencies, run `$ npm run install` in the root directory of the project.

 ## This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ---